 Lesbian teens often are seen as sinful, perverted, or abnormal.
 But you should know that you are pretty NORMAL.

 According to many scientific experts, your sexual orientation develops at a very early age (possibly during birth).
 It is perfectly healthy and normal to be a lesbian.
 You are perfect the way you are.
-Once you start accepting it you, things will get easier.
+Once you start accepting it, things will get easier.

 How Does Sex Work For Lesbian Teens?